 But it was also painful.
 When you go for some time with no comments on your posts and no new followers, it's easy to get discouraged and give up.
-It's a lot easier to stay encouraged when you have 10k people following you with more people getting involved in a day than you used to see in weeks.
+Starting a meeting for a new group then finding out you only have two other people in the room is discouraging.
+It's a lot easier to stay encouraged when you have 10k people following you, with more people getting involved in a day than you used to see in weeks.

 Every Adventure Has a Beginning

-This week has been a painful reminder of the fact that starting something new takes work.
-In today's Toastmasters meeting, there were only five of us on the zoom call.
+I've had many painful reminders of the fact that starting something new takes work.
+The Toastmasters group I attempted to start ended with only a handful of us on most zoom calls.

 Even though I loved the small group and getting to know RayAnn, Belinda, Kathy, and Makeda a bit more, it was a bit of a blow to the ego that more people didn't show up.
-And the way it's going, my business owner group may end up being more like one of my private business coaching sessions than a group this week as well.
+Ultimately, I shut down that group.
+Other groups that I started thrived, though.